DigitalDemi/DemiAina.github.io/src/content/blog/stack.md

     return value;
 }
 ```
 We have a variable called value in this function, this is going to return the number that has been popped to the user.
-As you can see we are return the node head data.
-To set the head as the node next to it, we set head to be heads next value (we used current here).
+As you can see we are returning the node head data.
+To set the head as the node next to it, we set the head to be the head's next value (we used current here).
-The reason we use current here is that we need to free the memory of this node, calling the node temp would probably be a better idea here it is modified.
+The reason we use current here is that we need to free the memory of this node, calling the node temp would probably be a better idea here if it is modified.

 ```c